-Oak wilt is caused by a fungus, Bretziella fagacearum (previously called Ceratocystis fagacearum).
+Oak wilt is a serious disease, caused by the fungal pathogen, Bretziella fagacearum (previously called Ceratocystis fagacearum).
 It is a vascular wilt disease, similar disease to Dutch elm disease, however, is much deadlier.
-It is a serious threat to the red oak group, however in many cases can be prevented.
-Oak wilt was first detected in Wisconsin in 1944 and is found within much of the central and eastern U.S., but the origins of the pathogen are not known.
-Oak wilt is not known to be in Canada at present, however, is quite close - 574m away in Belle Isle State Park, Michigan.
+Oak wilt was first attributed to the fungus in Wisconsin in 1944; oak wilt is now found within much of the central and eastern U.S., including 574m away from the Canadian border in Belle Isle State Park, Michigan.

-Oak wilt is introduced to the tree by via root grafting and by beetles.
-Once the fungus enters the sapwood, initially in the outer growth rings, it stimulates the formation of tyloses (balloon-like structures).
-Circulation to the crown of the tree is impaired and leaves start to wilt.
-After the tree dies fungal hyphae grow inward through the sapwood and outward through the cambium.
+Oak wilt is introduced to a healthy tree by via root grafting or by beetles.
+Once the fungus enters the sapwood, initially in the outer growth rings, circulation to the crown of the tree is impaired and leaves start to wilt.
+After the tree dies, fungal hyphae grow inward through the sapwood and outward through the cambium.
 In red oak species, sporulation mats then develop under the bark, forming pressure pads which cause the bark to crack and detach.
 In white oak species, fungal growth is hindered and can be sequestered by the tree.

 Oak wilt is transmitted over shorter distance by root grafting, and longer distance transmission is by bark beetles and nitidulid beetles.
 Nitidulid beetles (sap beetles, picnic beetles) are attracted to the fruity smell of the sporulating mats under the bark.
-Fungal spores adhere to the beetles when they walk on, and feed from, fungal mats.
-They then transmit spores to fresh wounds on healthy trees, as they are also attracted to the smell of fresh sap from tree wounds.
+Fungal spores adhere to the beetles as they feed from the fungal mats.
+They then transmit spores to healthy trees, via pruning or other wounds, as they are also attracted to the smell of fresh sap from tree wounds.

 Trees at risk